pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

 Manual tests for the validation of:

-- ability to use the FCIDECOMP software to decompress FC1 L1c NRT data in Java programs (VG3)
+- ability to use the FCIDECOMP software to decompress FCI L1c NRT data in Java programs (VG3)
-- ability to use the FCIDECOMP software to decompress FC1 L1c NRT data via the Data Tailor Software (VG4).
+- ability to use the FCIDECOMP software to decompress FCI L1c NRT data via the Data Tailor Software (VG4).

 Test Outcomes